Back to all posts

 If your shower water temperature swings from hot to cold without you touching the dial, your water heater is struggling.
 This inconsistency often points to a failing heating element or a broken dip tube that is supposed to send cold water to the bottom of the tank.
 You shouldn’t have to guess what temperature your water will be.

-You’re Running Out of Hot Water Faster
+Running Out of Hot Water Too Quickly

 Are your showers getting shorter because the hot water runs out?
 A diminished supply of hot water is another classic symptom of sediment buildup, as the sediment takes up space that should be holding hot water.
 It can also mean a heating element is failing and can no longer keep up with your household’s needs.